Lost Cause of the Confederacy: Contemporary historians

-Similarly, the historian William C. Davis wrote that the Confederate Constitution's protection of slavery at the national level: "To the old Union they had said that the Federal power had no authority to interfere with slavery issues in a state.
+Similarly, the historian William C. Davis wrote of the Confederate Constitution's protection of slavery at the national level: "To the old Union they had said that the Federal power had no authority to interfere with slavery issues in a state.
 To their new nation they would declare that the state had no power to interfere with a federal protection of slavery.
 Of all the many testimonials to the fact that slavery, and not states' rights, really lay at the heart of their movement, this was the most eloquent of all."

 Davis labeled many of the myths that surround the war "frivolous", including attempts to rename the war by Confederate partisans.
 He stated that names such as "War of Northern Aggression" and "War Between the States" (the latter expression having been coined by Alexander Stephens) were just attempts to deny the fact that the American Civil War was an actual civil war.
 He said, "Causes and effects of the war have been manipulated and mythologized to suit political and social agendas, past and present."
 Historian David Blight said a key to the Lost Cause is "its use of white supremacy as both means and ends".
 Historian Allan Nolan wrote: "[T]he Lost Cause legacy to history is a caricature of the truth.
 The caricature wholly misrepresents and distorts the facts of the matter.
 Surely it is time to start again in our understanding of this decisive element of our past and to do so from the premises of history unadulterated by the distortions, falsehoods, and romantic sentimentality of the Myth of the Lost Cause."

 Wolfgang Schivelbusch described the American South's reaction to defeat as comparable to that of France after the Franco-Prussian War and Germany after the First World War, specifically with the myth and ideals of revanchism and the stab-in-the-back myth.
 Unlike the other two, which lost relevance after the French victory in World War I and Germany's defeat in World War II respectively, the Lost Cause continued as an important mythology.
 Schivelbusch, David M. Potter, Eugene Genovese, and Elizabeth Fox-Genovese speculated this was in part due to serving as an "other America" in contrast to American Capitalism comparably to Marxism.